Interim Peace: Petsamo Crisis

-Finland had negotiated with the Germans since spring 1940 about the production of Kolosjoki nickel mines in Petsamo.
+Finland had negotiated with the Germans since the spring of 1940 about the production of Kolosjoki nickel mines in Petsamo.
 In July 1940 Finland made a contract with the German company I.G.
 Farbenindustrie: 60% of the nickel produced was to be shipped to Germany.
 The negotiations alarmed the Soviet Union, which in June asked for 75% ownership of the mine and a nearby power plant together with the right to handle security in the area.

 According to German reports, the ore body of Kolosjoki mines had a value of over 1 billion Reichsmark, and it could fulfil the demand for nickel in the Third Reich for 20 years.
 Later on, at the end of 1940, the Germans raised their estimate of the Kolosjoki nickel reserves four times larger.

-Negotiations with the Soviet Union had dragged on for six months when the Soviet Foreign Ministry announced on January 14, 1941, that the negotiations had to be concluded quickly.
+Negotiations with the Soviet Union had dragged on for six months when the Soviet Foreign Ministry announced, on 14 January 1941, that the negotiations had to be concluded quickly.
 On the same day, the Soviet Union interrupted grain deliveries to Finland.
-Soviet ambassador Zotov was recalled home on January 18 and Soviet radio broadcasts started attacking Finland.
-On January 21 1941 the Soviet Foreign Ministry issued an ultimatum demanding that nickel negotiations be concluded in two days.
+Soviet ambassador Zotov was recalled home on 18 January and Soviet radio broadcasts started attacking Finland.
+On 21 January 1941 the Soviet Foreign Ministry issued an ultimatum demanding that nickel negotiations be concluded in two days.

-When Finnish military intelligence spotted troop movements on the Soviet side of the border, Mannerheim proposed on January 23 1941 a partial mobilization, but Ryti and Rangell didn't accept.
-Ambassador Kivimäki reported on January 24 1941 that Germany was conscripting new age classes, and it was unlikely that they were needed against Britain.
+When Finnish military intelligence spotted troop movements on the Soviet side of the border, Mannerheim proposed, on 23 January 1941, a partial mobilization, but Ryti and Rangell didn't accept.
+Ambassador Kivimäki reported on 24 January 1941 that Germany was conscripting new age classes, and it was unlikely that they were needed against Britain.

 Finnish Chief of Staff Lt.
-Gen. Heinrichs visited Berlin on January 30–February 3, officially giving a lecture about Finnish experiences in the Winter War, but also including discussions with Halder.
+Gen. Heinrichs visited Berlin on 30 January–3 February, officially giving a lecture about Finnish experiences in the Winter War, but also including discussions with Halder.
 During the discussions Halder speculated about a possible German assault on the Soviet Union and Heinrichs informed him about Finnish mobilization limits and defence plans with and without German or Swedish participation.

-Col. Buschenhagen had reported from northern Norway on February 1 that the Soviet Union had collected 500 fishing ships in Murmansk, capable of transporting a division.
+Col. Buschenhagen had reported from northern Norway on 1 February that the Soviet Union had collected 500 fishing ships in Murmansk, capable of transporting a division.
 Hitler ordered troops in Norway to occupy Petsamo (Operation Rentier) immediately if the Soviet Union started attacking Finland.

-Mannerheim submitted his letter of resignation on February 10, claiming that the continuing appeasement made it impossible to defend the country against an invader.
+Mannerheim submitted his letter of resignation on 10 February, claiming that the continuing appeasement made it impossible to defend the country against an invader.
 He took his resignation back the next day after discussions with Ryti and after stricter instructions were sent to negotiators: 49% of mining rights to the Soviet Union, the power plant to a separate Finnish company, reservation of the highest management positions for Finns and no further Soviet agitation against Finland.
-The Soviet Union rejected those terms on February 18, thus ending nickel negotiations.
+The Soviet Union rejected those terms on 18 February, thus ending nickel negotiations.